-Many experts and runners will attest to the benefits of stretching before and after a run.
-After all, a well-crafted stretching routine will allow you to smoothly transition in and out of a workout.
+The Best Stretching Apps to Guide You Through Warmups and Cooldowns the benefits of stretching Doesn’t offer a cohesive video demonstration stretching routine will allow you to smoothly transition in and out of a workout.
 But if you don’t know where to start when it comes to stretching out, it can be hard to fit it into your schedule.
 Enter: these top stretching apps that show you exactly what to do.

 Depending on the app, you can easily learn from experts and receive guidance that will help you prep your body for a tough workout or get your body to cool down after one.
 Whether you’re looking for dynamics movements prerun or you want to bring the heart rate back down with more static poses postworkout, there’s an app that can show you how it’s done.